 The Internet is a funny place; it is full of verifiable information and false information.

-There are a lot of misconceptions and myths about Internet performance that you probably believed were true, but that in actuality, are completely false.
+There are a lot of misconceptions and myths about Internet performance that you probably believed was true, but that in actuality, are completely false.

 In fact, most Internet plans focus on how well the Internet will perform with certain types of bandwidth and routers.
 Does the Internet perform better with a higher count of Mbps, and if it doesn’t, will that affect customer satisfaction?